 As the center of Japanese culture for generations, Kyoto also has a rich food tradition, and the culinary styles shojin (Buddhist cuisine) and Kyoto kaiseki were born in Kyoto.
 Kitcho is a famous, well-established kaiseki restaurant in the city, and there are all sorts of restaurants where you can find original Japanese cuisine.
-One kaiseki meal can cost up to 20,000 yen, which is probably a bit steep, but it’s a great opportunity to sample the essence of Japanese food, so visit one of these restaurants if you have some extra room in your budget.
+One kaiseki meal can cost up to 20,000 yen, but it’s a great opportunity to sample the essence of Japanese food.
+Be sure to visit one of these restaurants if you have some extra room in your budget.

 Recommended Cafes in Kyoto

 When you’re a bit tired after strolling around Kyoto City, drop into a cafe to take a breather.
 There are all sorts of unique cafes with their own modern or classical aesthetic.

 At the efish cafe, you can have a comfortable time as you gaze at the Kamogawa River, winding its way through Kyoto.
 Relax in the cafe’s mysterious atmosphere as light breaks through the windows.
 We recommend stopping by if you want to take a short break from sightseeing.
 For more information, check out our Taking a Break in Kamogawa Riverside Cafe “efish” article.